We exist to elevate God above everything else, by loving Him with a ‘crazy’ love so profound, that we live together

 Paul is married to Sarah and they have three children ranging from Primary School through to High School.
 Coming from a background in the area of Exercise Science, Paul has been a pastor at Bellbowrie Community Church since 2008, and is primarily involved with children, teenagers, young adults, and families.
 Over this time God has taught Paul much about the difference between being a ‘cultural Christian’ and a ‘follower of Jesus.’
 His passion is to ‘make ready a people prepared for the Lord’ and he is excited when he sees young people searching for truth.
 You will often find Paul hanging out with kids, strumming his guitar, and generally attempting to be cool.

 Natalie is married to Scott and they have two children, Rebekah who is currently studying at University, and Joshua who is in High School.
 Natalie began attending Bellbowrie Community Church in 2007, over which time she has served in a variety of different ministries, including currently being one of our church Deacon's.
 Natalie is bi-vocational, working three days a week (Tues - Thurs) as our church administrator, which she has done since 2014.
 Natalie has a real passion for women's ministry, in particular the importance of developing deeper relationships - firstly with God, and then secondly with each other so that we can build each other up in Christ.

-5:00pm Youth Focused Service – runs on the second and fourth Sunday evening of each month and is a time of worshipful music and Bible teaching aimed more specifically at the interests of young people (see calendar for exact dates).
+5:00pm Youth Focused Service – runs on the third Sunday evening of each month and is a time of worshipful music and Bible teaching aimed more specifically at the interests of young people (see calendar for exact dates).

 9:30am Mainly Music – provides music, dance, and creative activities for young children and their mums, dads, or carers.
 It costs $5 and includes morning tea.